pkulchenko/fullmoon/README.md

 - Integrated crypto hashing (SHA1, SHA224/256/384/512, and BLAKE2B256)
 - Efficient serving of static and gzip encoded assets
 - Integrated password-hashing (using Argon2)
+- pledge/unveil sandboxing (where supported)
 - unix.* module for Unix system interfaces
 - HTTP/HTTPS client for external requests
+- JSON and Lua serialization and parsing
 - Ships with Lua 5.4 and SQLite 3.35

 ### What Fullmoon adds